bckelly1/home_lab/README.md

 ### Labels
 In every docker service there is a section called labels.
 This is how the container "registers" with traefik to use SSL and get it's connection proxied.
-You need four labels for every service:
+You need five labels for every service:
 ```
 - "traefik.enable=true" # Says yes, I want this service in Traefik
 - "traefik.docker.network=$DEFAULT_NETWORK" # This is the Traefik Network in docker